 Pocoyo PlaySets by HITN’s Early Learning Collaborative and Zinkia Entertainment are a supplement to any curriculum for bilingual kids or really any kid in the acquiring the ability to name and identify concepts across routines or within specific domains.
 This series of 15 PlaySets (as opposed to many other Pocoyo apps) address the whole child’s discovery about the world around them – labels, attributes, AND practical application of language in everyday life.
-The subject matter is expansive and addresses early learning concepts such as Colors and Shapes to Friendship and Feelings.
+The subject matter is expensive and addresses early learning concepts such as Colors and Shapes to Friendship and Feelings.
 Using concepts from the Ready to Learn model and experiences that are transmedia in nature, kids are immersed in the subject of interest.
 The graphics are spot on…and experiences that are transmedia in nature, kids are immersed in the subject of interest.
 The graphics are spot on…rendering an early preschooler’s movements using typical gross motor patterns.
 All objects and characters on screen are all placed with purpose and precision; there is no extraneous visual clutter to detract from the purpose of the app.
 And that is what makes Pocoyo so spectacular.
 It relates to children where they are at, both physically and cognitively, making an immediate connection to attend and learn.
 Learning is a journey a child makes with Pocoyo, as “Pocoyo is just like me”.
 Each app in the series carries 5 different activities displayed on the bottom of the opening screen.
-Play is then structured around this base and begins with the Word Machine.
+The play is then structured around this base and begins with the Word Machine.
 The Word Machine serves as a sensory anchor – being predictable in its use and function.
 The genius of this approach is that the focus shifts to the content as kids settle into the routine.
 The key vocabulary is then interspersed throughout the other activities such as games, songs, story making, etc. Under the Grown-Up gate is a stellar teacher’s guide that emphasizes what transmedia would look like in a classroom.
-What makes this app really rock are the extension activities for home.
+What makes this app really rocks are the extension activities for home.
 This is one of the few app series that not only acknowledges the importance of parents in a child’s education but also includes everyday activities to enrich a child’s learning environment in practical life situations and that don’t cost an arm and a leg.
 As with all apps, check out these sections first to get the most out of their use.
-Let’s take a look at a few of the PlaySets one may not typically see for preschoolers, so you can see for yourself.
+Let's take a look at a few of the PlaySets one may not typically see for preschoolers, so you can see for yourself.

 Pocoyo PlaySet My Five Senses is a great starting point.
 The senses are our direct links to the world and guide many of our behaviors and reactions.
 When we are over or under responsive to sight, hearing, taste, touch, smell or with any of our body senses, our responses are typically out of synch, placing us at risk for prolonged stress responses or even injury.
 When kids are out of balance and cannot organize themselves, they often have difficulty attending and retaining material.
 Starting at the word machine, Pocoyo not only explains all about the 5 senses but also many attributes associated with them – like there are both hard and soft textures that you feel with your hands.
 Pocoyo and his friends give meaning to kids experiences, and with that, he also gives kids a reference point in which to explore and take action.
 Other activities include Exploring the Senses; My Senses NoteBook – using drawings or pictures taken by a child.
 A child can then record their thoughts or practice identifying and labeling things in their journal to share later; Sense Search a visual scanning game; and the Story Maker that is in every one of the PlaySets to help little ones practice their newly acquired language.
 A favorite feature in all the PlaySets is the emphasis on waiting for direction and watching the model before acting.
 This helps reinforce good habits and builds on emerging executive functioning and social skills.
 In the parent’s and teacher’s section, there are a wealth of activities and extensions to explore.
 If your focus for the week is the 5 Senses – check it out!